“Diversify your portfolio” has become the buzzword recently.

-In a stock portfolio, when an investor tries to reduce the risk exposure by investing in various companies across different sectors and industries, it is termed as Diversification.
+In a stock portfolio, when an investor tries to reduce the risk exposure by investing in various companies across different sectors and industries, it is termed Diversification.

 According to probability theory, by spreading your investments across various sectors or industries with minimal or no correlation to each other, there are reduced chances of price volatility.

 In your existing portfolio, every time a new script is added, it lowers the risk of the portfolio by a very small extent.
 But at the same time, each additional investment lowers the expected return.

 Let us understand it with an example, if you own 500 different stocks, you have reduced the unsystematic risk, but at this stage, your portfolio does not have a good number of high-performance stocks.

-On top of it, you will have to research about all 500 stocks for suitability in your portfolio.
+On top of it, you will have to research all 500 stocks for suitability in your portfolio.
 Surely, there will be a significant difference in the performance of the top and bottom ones, in the list.

 Chances are, owning 500 stocks, you will end up being in a no-profit no-loss situation, but then what’s the point of investing?

-Most experts believe a portfolio diversification strategy having between 15 and 30 different assets is optimal to diversify away unsystematic risk.
+Most experts believe a portfolio diversification strategy having between 15 and 30 different assets is optimal to diversify away from the unsystematic risk.

 Proper diversification would require these assets to be spread among several different sectors and industries.

-The point is you might be better off owning the 30 best stocks for your portfolio (among a variety of industries) than own 30 of the best stocks plus 970 non-optimal stocks that pull down your portfolio performance.
+The point is you might be better off owning the 30 best stocks for your portfolio (among a variety of industries) than owning 30 of the best stocks plus 970 non-optimal stocks that pull down your portfolio performance.